 The UW-Madison chancellor affirms the authority of RARC laboratory animal veterinarians through the Veterinary Authority Letter.
 Members of the veterinary staff are specialty-board certified and have extensive experience.

 RARC veterinarians work closely with campus husbandry programs to ensure a high standard of care.
 They advise researchers on species-specific enrichment and housing and how these factors can affect research.
 They also help researchers manage deviations from normal animal health and train investigators and personnel on working with animals.

-RARC veterinarians facilitate compliance with animal care and use regulations.
-They serve on Institutional Animal Care and Use Committees educate committee members and the public.
-They advise and assist investigators with protocol design, anesthesia and analgesia, technique development, feasibility of a new model, and the determination of animal numbers.
+RARC veterinarians also facilitate compliance with animal care and use regulations.
+They serve on Institutional Animal Care and Use Committees and educate committee members and the public.
+They advise and assist investigators with protocol design, anesthesia and analgesia, technique development, feasibility of a new research model, and the determination of animal numbers.

 RARC veterinary technicians provide specialized support to the campus veterinary care program, assisting veterinarians and research staff by providing a range of services, including medical care, diagnostic testing, sample-collecting, facilities maintenance, colony management, education and training, environmental enrichment, and animal transfer.